chrismwilliams/astro-theme-cactus/README.md

   - robots.txt - update the Sitemap url to your own domain
   - manifest.webmanifest
 - Modify file `src/styles/global.css` with your own light and dark styles
-- Edit social links in `src/data/constants.ts` and in turn `src/components/SocialList.astro` to add/replace your media profile.
-Icons used can be found @ [tablericons](https://tablericons.com/)
+- Edit social links in `src/components/SocialList.astro` to add/replace your media profile.
+Icons can be found @ [icones.js.org](https://icones.js.org/)
 - Create / edit posts for your blog within `src/content/post/` with .md/mdx file(s).
 See [below](#adding-posts) for more details.
 - OG Image:
   - If you would like to change the style of the generated image the Satori library creates, open up `src/pages/og-image/[slug].png.ts` to the markup function where you can edit the html/tailwind-classes as necessary.
 You can also use this [satori playground](https://og-playground.vercel.app/) to aid your design.